roberthenderson/roberthenderson.me/README.md

 ## [roberthenderson.me](https://roberthenderson.me)

-This is a personal/portfolio site for Robert Henderson, senior frontend software engineer.
+This is a personal/portfolio site for Robert Henderson, senior full-stack software engineer.
 Feel free to use any of the code for your own project, or submit a pull request if you want :).

 This is a NextJS project using React and Typescript with TailwindCSS as the styling framework.
 All components are custom built, with only a few using HeadlessUI as a base.
 I am deploying the site using Vercel.